kairos-loan/kairos-contracts/README.md

 ### Imports style policy

-first import external dependencies (suchs as the ones from open zeppelin)
+first import external dependencies (such as the ones from open zeppelin)
 leave a blank line
 then import interfaces (if they are from this repo)
 leave another blank line
 finally import local code files

-### Remmaping
+### Remapping

 When we add a new dependency we should update:

 - [.vscode/settings.json](../../.vscode/settings.json#L26-L31)
 - [packages/contracts/scripts/sh/slither.sh](scripts/sh/slither.sh#L2)
 - [packages/contracts/foundry.toml](foundry.toml#L9-L14)